Ranjini-G/INSAID-Assignment/README.md

-# INSAID-Assignment
+# INSAID Global Certification in Data Science and Artificial Intelligence

-This repository contains INSAID-Assignments for Global Certification in Data Science and Artificial Intelligence
+This repository contains INSAID-Projects for Global Certification in Data Science and Artificial Intelligence